profitviews/swatchdog/README.md

 # Swatchdog

 This repo provides a simple - but useable and quite robust - solution for those who want log-file stimulated alerts.
+It is based on the system used by [ProfitView](https://profitview.net).
+There is a write-up on it in [ProfitView's blog](https://profitview.net/blog/simple-effective-system-alerts).

 In particular, it provides a way to alert to Slack.
 Other systems can easily be added.